baraveli/thaana-lorem/README.md

 This is a Thaana lorem ipsum generator written in PHP.
 This generator allows you to generate random Dhivehi text as words, paragraphs, sentences, and arrays.

-If you need a web app to generate thaana lorem checkout [Dhivehi Faker](https://faker.baivaru.net/) by [Baivaru](https://github.com/baivaru).
+If you need a web app to generate thaana lorem ipsum checkout [Dhivehi Faker](https://faker.baivaru.net/) by [Baivaru](https://github.com/baivaru).

 ## :battery: Installation